Messages of Encouragement for Chibok Parents

 Meanwhile, the search for the abducted girls continues with the support of the US, the UK and France.
 On Wednesday, May 21st, President Barack Obama said 80 military personnel had been deployed to neighboring Chad to help search for the missing Chibok girls.
 In a letter to Congress, President Obama said, “These personnel will support the operation of intelligence, surveillance and reconnaissance aircraft for missions over northern Nigeria and the surrounding area.”
 Local media also quoted military personnel as saying the girls have been sighted in camps near Lake Chad.

 From conversations with the parents and some of the girls who managed to escape, we were able to confirm that on Sunday, April 13th, 275 schoolgirls reported to the Chibok Government Secondary School to take an exam on Tuesday morning April 15th.
-At about 11pm that Sunday night, armed Boko Haram insurgents arrived and broke into the school area.
+At about 11pm that Sunday night, armed an extremist group that is located primarily in Northern Nigeria insurgents arrived and broke into the school area.
 They burned the administration block and classroom blocks.

 The schoolgirls were in a state of panic and confusion.
 Under the cover of darkness, some of them jumped over the fence of the school and ran away to safety.